-- 2.20 In order to boost environmental sustainability within the Borough, £0.100m per annum over the life of the MTFS continues to be ring-fenced from the Borough Growth Fund to enable such projects to be fully funded.
-This investment continues to support the Council's pledge to become carbon neutral by 2030 and supports the Environmental Sustainability Plan. - 2.21 £0.100m of the 2023/24 Borough Growth Fund will continue to be allocated to the digital programme which will transform public access to Council services and drive efficiency savings.
+- 2.21 In order to boost environmental sustainability within the Borough, £0.100m per annum over the life of the MTFS continues to be ring-fenced from the Borough Growth Fund to enable such projects to be fully funded. - 2.22 £0.100m of the 2023/24 Borough Growth Fund will continue to be allocated to help drive the digital programme which will transform public access to Council services and drive efficiency savings.
 This investment is linked to the recently approved Technology Strategy which sets out the Council's vision for technology and how the Council will utilise all modern technologies and tools to enable, enhance and redefine how our services are delivered.
 The strategy also sets out the importance of making it easy and inclusive for residents, promoting online services as the default method of access and supporting the development of digital within the borough.
-Whilst still ensuring we continue to provide a choice of access for those who do not have access or the skills to use digital technologies - 2.22 The remaining £0.050m will be used within economic development on initiatives for boosting footfall within the town centre.
+Whilst still ensuring we continue to provide a choice of access for those who do not have access or the skills to use digital technologies. - 2.23 The remaining £0.050m will be used within economic development on initiatives for boosting footfall within the town centre.
 This includes investment in the Markets together with ensuring the Market rental fees are frozen for 2024/25 in order to support and retain the Market Stall occupiers which in turn will attract shoppers into the Town Centre.